The Story That Crossed the Sea

 All rights reserved by the author

-There is a lesson in that.
+There is a certain comfort in that thought.

 Rajat Chandra Sarmah